digitalinteraction/gecotoolbox.io/site/about.md

 ## The services

-The toolbox is a collection of open source software and services that have been brought together to help you with the tasks you regularly carry out.
-We have put together these tools based upon our experience of working with communities just like yours, but are always looking for suggestions on how we might improve the platform.
+The toolbox is a collection of open-source software and services that have been brought together to help you with the tasks you regularly carry out.
+We have put together these tools based upon our experience of working with communities just like yours but are always looking for suggestions on how we might improve the platform.

 If you have any ideas about how we might improve the toolbox, such as by suggesting a service we might add, please get in touch at [support@gecotoolbox.io](mailto:support@gecotoolbox.io).